airbnb/streamalert/terraform/modules/tf_stream_alert_flow_logs/README.md

-# Stream Alert Flow Log Terraform Module
+# Stream Alert VPC Flow Log Terraform Module
-* StreamAlert: a serverless, real-time intrusion detection engine.
 * This Terraform module enables flow logs for specified VPCs, subnets, and ENIs the specified kinesis stream, and the necessary IAM roles for everything to work